When I finished painting the hallway floor I really wanted to try painting a faux rag rug, and I’m so happy that I actually went ahead and did it.

 I didn’t bother to tape it off, I just did it by hand.

-I reused some aluminum frozen meat pie containers to hold my paint colours.
+To paint my crazy rag rug I used a bunch of leftover craft paints from my stash, and I reused some aluminum frozen meat pie containers to hold my paints.

 I didn’t end up using the very pale green and blue colours because they were just too light.